mardlin/quotes-catalog/README.md

 A repository of quotations, organized thematically.
 I built this for Project 3 of the Udacity Fullstack Nanodegree.
 The project is focused on backend code, not prettiness.

-NB for the Udacity Reviewer: the namespace of the back-end is in keeping with the catalog app created in the related course. ie. categories and items.
+NB for the Udacity Reviewer: the namespace of the front end of this site is organize by themes>quotes.
+The backend is in keeping with the catalog app created in the related course, and the namespace is organize by categories>items

 ## Installation